Last updated 10 May 2022

 A child appearing in court as a defendant is able to instruct a lawyer to represent them in the same way as an adult.
 The child is the client and parents cannot override instructions given by the child.

-Legal Aid is automatically available to children charged with indictable offences (matters which could be dealt with by a higher court).
+Legal Aid is automatically available to children charged with indictable offences (matters that could be dealt with by a higher court).
 A merit test is applied to applications involving simple offences.
-It is the policy of Legal Aid Queensland not to take the assets of the parents of the child into account, and therefore children under 17 generally meet the financial test for aid.
+It is the policy of Legal Aid Queensland not to take the assets of the parents of the child into account, and therefore children under 18 generally meet the financial test for aid.

-There are youth justice services centres throughout Queensland which have responsibility for children the court has sentenced to community-based orders (e.g. community service orders, probation orders) and those released from detention centres on conditional release orders.
-Offenders undertake a range of activities as part of their orders to address education, employment and health, and other issues relevant to the child concerned.
+The Minister for Children, Youth Justice and Multicultural Affairs has portfolio responsibility for the Youth Justice Act—the legislation that sets out how children who are said to have broken the law are to be dealt with.
+The Department of Children, Youth Justice and Multicultural Affairs (DCYJMA) is responsible for Youth Justice service centres and staff throughout Queensland, which have responsibility for children sentenced to community-based orders (e.g. community service and probation orders) and those released from detention centres on conditional release orders.
+Offenders undertake a range of activities as part of their orders to address education, employment, health and other issues relevant to the child concerned under the supervision of Youth Justice officers.

 As for all criminal matters, police are the gateway to the criminal justice system for young people.